deepampatel/BirdsEye/README.md

 python person_birds_eye.py
 ```

 In the above example the dots on black screen are the top view of people walking in the video.
-The flixxkering is because of the accuracy of the model that is used.
+The flickering is because of the accuracy of the model that is used.
 This experiment was done using an ssd_mobilenet model.
 To use a model with higher accuracy in person detection task change this [line](https://github.com/deepampatel/BirdsEye/blob/master/examples/movements/person_birds_eye.py#L27).